markuskhouri/python-minecraft/docs/mentors/lab-server.rst

 the config file allows it to reach the Control Sheet used to manage the student instances.

+Currently (12/22/2015), based on the master branch of python-minecraft/lab-server/controller/lsc/commands/environment.py, the :command:`lsc test` command simply performs a directory listing of the current directory.

 Control Sheet Commands
 ~~~~~~~~~~~~~~~~~~~~~~